ingadhoc/stock/stock_ux/README.rst

 #.
 Add a "All transfers" view form in Menu: Operations
 #.
 Add a restriction to edit operation type for users with the "Restrict editing Operation Type in Pickings" check.
 #.
 Add number of packages on pickings
+#.
+Import an inventory count onto the stock lines that already exist: each row is matched by product, location, lot, package and owner, so the counted quantity replaces the quantity of that line instead of adding a second one to it.

 Installation
 ============